kux/django-cms-roles/README.md

 Having a setup with 5 roles and 20 sites results in having to maintain 100 django groups!!

-If at some point in time you will need to update one of the roles by adding additional permissions you will end up having to update each one of the site specific group.
+If at some point you need to update one of the roles by adding additional permissions, you then have to update each one of the site specific groups.
 Keeping all of these groups in sync would be quite painful and error prone.

 Roles